Ronald C. Leimgruber Farms

 Dry Cow Alfalfa Hay

 Any hay that is not suitable for our horse customers is baled up as dry cow hay.
-This could be caused by rain-damage, poor color, weediness, course stems, or improper moisture content.
+This could be caused by rain-damage, poor color, weediness, coarse stems, or improper moisture content.
 This is the cheapest of our alfalfa hays, but once again, I would caution a horse customer from buying this hay unless they are familiar with buying and feeding it to horses.

 For current prices, click here.